 Requirements for stopping in an emergency must be considered, for example following a steering gear failure a crash stop, the quickest way to stop a vessel’s movement, for a large tanker may still be up to 3km.

-The Netherlands has made an assessment of sea room requirements using data supported by the PIANC assessment for channel design and the PIANC Interaction Between Offshore Wind Farms and Maritime Navigation (2018) report.
+The Netherlands made an assessment of sea room requirements using data supported by the PIANC assessment for channel design and the PIANC Interaction Between Offshore Wind Farms and Maritime Navigation (2018) report.
 In general, they strive for an obstacle free, or buffer, zone of 2nm between wind farms and shipping routes.

 The possibility of ships overtaking cannot be excluded and should be taken into consideration.
 Consequently, the assumption should be that four ships should safely be able to pass each other.